otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/Module 08 - Backend: Relationships and Architecture.md

 };
 ```

 Test: update an institution's status to `INACTIVE`.
-Try setting it to `INVALID` - what does Prisma return?
+Then try setting it to `INVALID`.
+What does Prisma return, and what status code does your controller send back?
+Is that the right code for this kind of failure?

-### Task 3 - Filter by status
+#### Task 3 - Filter by status

-Update `findAll` in the institution repository to accept an optional `status` filter:
+Update `findAll` in the institution repository to accept an optional filter object:

 ```javascript
 async findAll(filters = {}) {